Luximo/Project-CEG-2350-spring-24-/Lab09/Lab09.md

     4. View To-Do List
     5. Exit

--   Enter the number corresponding to your choice and follow the on-screen prompts to manage your To-Do List.
+-   Enter the number corresponding to your choice and follow the on-screen prompts to manage your To-Do List like this below:

 ![Step 2a completed](image-1.png)
 ![Step 2b completed](image-2.png)